Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Introduction

 Within this context, the \emph{supply rate} associated with (\ref{GenSys}) is transformed as

-We wish to constrain the permissible transformations characterizing \emph{system equivalence} so as to be \emph{power conserving}; that is, so that supply rates remain invariant, $ \by(t)^T\bu(t)=\bfeta(t)^T\bfphi(t)$.
-Thus, we assume that $\widetilde{\bV}=\bV$ and we say that (\ref{GenSys}) is \emph{equivalent} to (\ref{FullPHSys}) if there exist invertible matrices, $\bV$ and $\bT$, such that
+We wish to constrain the permissible transformations characterizing \emph{system equivalence} so as to be \emph{power conserving}; that is, so that supply rates remain invariant, i.e. $ \by(t)^\top\bu(t)=\bfeta(t)^\top\bfphi(t)$.
+To guarantee this, we assume that $\widetilde{\bV}=\bV$ and we say that (\ref{GenSys}) is \emph{equivalent} to a system of the form (\ref{FullpHSys}) if there exist invertible matrices, $\bV$ and $\bT$, such that